 - Concerns raised by a parent

-- Meeting with the child’s nursery school/ previous school
+- Meeting with the child’s pre-school setting/ previous school

 - Meeting with outside agencies e.g. a speech and language therapist